Project-Counter/cop5/source/10-compliance/05-pathway-to-compliance.rst

 Publishers on the Pathway who cannot support the full COUNTER filter options for each report MUST include all Attributes in all Reports by default.

-*Report Format*
+.. rubric:: Report Format

 Publishers on the Pathway MUST provide their reports in standard COUNTER format, as described in Section 3.2 of the Code of Practice.

 * Delivery of both tabular and JSON formats is preferred.
 * Where only one format is available, publishers on the Pathway SHOULD provide reports in JSON format.
 * Where JSON is not an option, tabular reports in .tsv or .xlsx are acceptable.

-*Report Frequency and Granularity*
+.. rubric:: Report Frequency and Granularity

 Publishers on the Pathway MUST provide at least one set of reports each year, showing the Reporting_Period_Total usage for the calendar year (i.e. January to December 2026).
 More regular (quarterly or monthly) reports are preferred, but we acknowledge this may not be viable for the smallest publishers.

 Publishers on the Pathway MUST offer month-by-month breakdowns within their Reports, in line with Section 3.2 of the Code of Practice.

-*Report Delivery*
+.. rubric:: Report Delivery

 Publishers on the Pathway SHOULD facilitate report delivery through the COUNTER API (sushi) for automated report harvesting.

 Publishers who are unable to create a COUNTER API due to lack of technical resources MUST make it possible for librarians to set up an alternative automated report delivery system.
 The minimum requirement is to allow librarians to register once to receive a regular delivery of their reports via email.

 Metrics
-''''''''
+'''''''

-*Usage*
+.. rubric:: Usage

 Publishers on the Pathway MUST provide COUNTER usage metrics:

 * Total_Item_Investigations
 * Unique_Item_Investigations